ustcljb/ml-ds/README.md

 5. Why we use epoches instead of randomly sampling with replacement from the entire dataset?
    - In a nutshell, using epoches could make the training process converge faster.
 See [here](https://stats.stackexchange.com/questions/235844/should-training-samples-randomly-drawn-for-mini-batch-training-neural-nets-be-dr) for more details.
 6. How to deal with class imbalance?
-   - Add more minority samples or drop majority samples (resampling)
+   - Add more minority samples(SMOTE) or drop majority samples (resampling)
    - Adjust losses (weight balancing)
-   - Choose algorithms robust to class imbalance
+   - Choose algorithms robust to class imbalance (Bagging)

 ## General Concepts
 1. What is concept drift?